WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-aws-s3-glue.md

 ---
 id: uc-on-prem-hadoop-aws-s3-glue
-title: On-premises Hadoop to Amazon S3 and Glue
+title: On-premises Hadoop to Amazon S3 and AWS Glue
-sidebar_label: On-premises Hadoop to Amazon S3 & Glue
+sidebar_label: On-premises Hadoop to Amazon S3 & AWS Glue
 ---

 These are an outline of the steps needed to ready your environment for migration of data and metadata.